cardboard-iguana/cardboard-iguana.com/notes/tryhackme-ice.md

 # Nmap done at Tue Dec  7 21:31:59 2021 -- 1 IP address (1 host up) scanned in 2174.84 seconds
 ```

-(An interesting effect of the -T4 flag, which uses a slightly more aggressive timing timing profile, is that port discovery seems to happen out-of-order...)
+(An interesting effect of the -T4 flag, which uses a slightly more aggressive timing timing profile, is that port discovery seems to happen out-of-order…)

 FLAG 1: What port is MSRDP open on? - 3389